ethmarks/ethmarks.github.io/content/posts/mercator.md

 In order to understand why the Mercator Projection was such a big deal, you need to understand why straight rhumb lines were such a big deal.
 In order to do *that*, you need to understand what rhumb lines are in the first place.

 Essentially, rhumb lines, also called constant bearings, are just straight lines relative to a direction on a compass.
-If you follow a specific compass direction (e.g. 30 degrees north of west) in a straight line, you're travelling along a rhumb line.
+If you follow a specific compass direction (e.g. 30 degrees north of west) in a straight line, you're traveling along a rhumb line.
 On anything other than a Mercator projection (including, you know, the actual Earth), rhumb lines aren't straight.
 They're curves that spiral towards either the North or South pole.

 But the Mercator projection is designed so that all rhumb lines appear straight.
 This is what makes the Mercator projection special.